 - Best Wilson natural gut string

-The company has made a few changes to their natural gut string over the last couple of years, which has increased its durability.
+The company has made a few changes to its natural gut string over the last couple of years, which has increased its durability.
 It’s a little firmer as well, but still, something that provides great comfort overall.

 Made from top-quality beef serosa, it is often recommended to people who are having arm troubles.
 It helps to justify the cost a bit, as paying more for strings could prevent a major arm issue down the road.

 On tour, there are quite a few players who use natural gut from Wilson over the other brands.
 A lot of that has to do with quality control, as they use superior materials to most other companies.
-They also have outstanding name recognition, as well as a 16 gauge and 17 gauge depending on what a player prefers.
+They also have outstanding name recognition, as well as 16 gauge and 17 gauge depending on what a player prefers.

 - Increased durability